 The appearance of blemishes and pimples during puberty happens to 8 out of 10 young people.
 Acne is a more severe case of pimples.
 It's one more worry that affects how people feel about themselves.
-Yet, by understanding the causes of acne and the appropriate steps to control skin breakouts, (pre)teens can gain confidence and skills to care for their skin.
+Yet, by understanding the causes of acne and the appropriate steps to control skin breakouts, young/ pre-teens can gain confidence in meeting this challenge.